D0019208/Service-Loop-Server/README.md

 What things you need to install the software and how to install them

 ```
-npm
+1.) npm
+2.)
 NodeJS
-Windows-Build-Tools (Optional if not getting 'gyp ERR!' when installing the modules)
+3.)
+Windows-Build-Tools (Optional if not getting 'gyp ERR!' when installing the node_modules)
 ```

 ### Installing